AugurProject/augur-walkthrough/trading.md

 After the transaction completes, we should now have a position, since this trade should result in a completely filled order from Account 1.

-while still logged into Account 2...
+While still logged into Account 2:

 *Verify:*
 - [ ] The Positions Table now has a row showing a "Yes" position